Table of contents

 More information on the Badge Authentication Method can be found on our website.

-Utilizing an external service allows you to utilize features that Ignition doesn’t support natively such as multi-factor options like push notifications or biometrics.
-They are also valuable if IT has standardized other applications on a particular SSO solution.
+Utilizing an external service allows you to utilize a company’s existing IdP infrastructure, leveraging existing investments in web application security.
+External services also allow features that Ignition doesn’t support natively such as multi-factor options like push notifications or biometrics.
+They generally are easy to tie in if IT has standardized other applications on a particular SSO solution.

 General Authentication Suggestions

 To ensure User Account integrity, a strong password policy should be defined including password length and complexity requirements.
 Establishing a password expiration schedule and quickly removing former user accounts are strongly recommended.
 When using Ignition’s Internal Authentication, these settings can be found under the “Password Policy” section.
 Generic accounts should be avoided.

 Group Access and Disabling Auto-Login

 Generic logins pose a security risk in any system.
 If Auto Login is enabled, any user that launches a project is granted basic access.
 To mitigate this risk, Auto Login should be disabled and each user should have their own unique credentials.